What is the Minnesota Microgrant Partnership?

 How can an individual apply for a grant?

 You can apply online, or if required, request a paper application from Susan Sochacki at email@example.com or 952.920.0855.
 Response times may be longer for a paper application.

 Is there an application deadline?

-We expect to accept applications through May 31, 2019.
+We expect to accept applications through June 20, 2021.
 The application may close if all funds are disbursed earlier than anticipated.
-The application may remain open longer in the event of additional funding.

 Contact Wendy Gerlach or Susan Sochacki at 952.920.0855 or firstname.lastname@example.org with questions.